siredave/Genesys_Learnable_Backend_Task13/README.md

 This is a **simple REST API** for managing notes, built using **Node.js, Express, TypeScript, and MongoDB**.

 ## 🚀 Features
-- Create, read, and delete notes
+- Create, read, update, and delete notes
+- Categorize notes
 - Uses **MongoDB & Mongoose** for data storage
 - Implements **TypeScript** for type safety
 - Basic **error handling**